garagehive/garagehive.github.io/docs/garagehive-external-accountancy-integration.md

 ---
 layout: docs
-title: External Accountancy Integration in Garage Hive
+title: How to Integrate Garage Hive With Your External Accountancy System
 ---

-# External Accountancy Integration in Garage Hive
+# How to Integrate Garage Hive With Your External Accountancy System
-To integrate an external accountancy system to Garage Hive:
+To integrate your external accountancy system with Garage Hive:
 1. In the top-right corner, enter **Accountancy Integration Setup** in the search icon, and select the related link.
 2. Select the accountancy system that you are using in the **General** FastTab, **Accountancy System** field.
 We'll use **QuickBooks Online** as an example.